-Brenham, Texas – For many of us Valentine’s Day is our chance to show our affection for the important people in our lives through cards, flowers and other gifts.
+For many of us Valentine’s Day is a chance to show our affection for the important people in our lives through cards, flowers and other gifts.
 But candy and cards will be the last thing on the minds of many of the children in the foster care system who will be facing this special day far away from their friends, families and other loved ones.

-When a family is in crisis and a child is placed in the child welfare system, they often live in a foster home far away from their home community.
+When a family is in crisis and a child enters the child welfare system, they often live in a foster home far away from their home community.
 Though they have done nothing to deserve it, they face challenges and unforeseen consequences as the result of being in foster care.
-They tend to move from placement to placement and school to school – running the risk of losing touch with the friends, mentors, family and other loved ones in their lives.
+They tend to move from placement to placement and school to school – running the risk of losing touch with the friends, mentors, family, and other loved ones in their lives.

 Volunteers with CASA for Kids of South-Central Texas advocate for these children, ensure they are safe and cared for, and work hard to keep them connected with their communities, families and loved ones while they are in foster care and beyond.
 “Studies show that one of the key indicators for child well-being is the number of committed adults in their lives,” Mandy Wright, Executive Director of CASA for Kids of South-Central Texas.
 “In addition to speaking up for children’s best interests in court, our CASA volunteers can play an integral part in making sure they maintain positive relationships with their parents, families, friends, mentors and home communities in whatever ways possible.”